automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Stenopelix.md

 # Stenopelix
-## Description: Experts aren't sure how to classify this dinosaur.
+## Experts aren't sure how to classify this dinosaur.